 There are many campus offices and resources available to New Mexico Tech students and visitors.
 For your convenience, this section contains many (but not all) key campus services.
+Due to the COVID-19 pandemic crisis, some offices may not be at full capacity or may conduct several business operations via telephone or online.
 To contact any New Mexico Tech office or employee, please visit the University's online directory available within the www.nmt.edu website.